JessicaHenson01/Assignment-4/README.md

 ## Dataset

-The project uses the HMDB51 dataset, which contains 51 human-action categories.
+The project uses the HMDB51 dataset, which contains 51 categories.

 The code expects pre-extracted frames organized as: